Skip to Main Content

 Visit bit.ly/4cBt3E1

-• Home screening kits to be sent to patients from Screening Central telemed practitioner; if appropriate, labs can also be ordered
+• Home screening kits to be sent to patients from a Screening Central telemed practitioner; if appropriate, labs can also be ordered

 • Telehealth appointments available (optional)

-• Commercially insured patients only
+• Commercially insured and cash paying patients only

 • Costs are variable based on service

-Online ordering3,4
+Online resources3

 Dried blood spot